-The new provisions also outline various rules for providing notice to the various levels of government, holders of registration certificates and licence holders (new sections 58.01(2) to 58.01(6)).

-Clauses 18(1) to 18(4) and clause 32 of Bill C-21 make consequential changes to other provisions of the Firearms Act to account for this new regime:
+The new provisions also outline various rules for notice (sections 58.01(2) to 58.01(6)).
+Consequential amendments were made to other provisions of the Firearms Act to account for this new regime:

-- Section 19 is amended. - Section 71(3) (automatic revocation of registration certificate) is added to the Firearms Act.
+- section 19 (authorization to transport restricted and prohibited firearms); and - section 71(3) (automatic revocation of registration certificate).